Conveyancing Fees Wales: A Guide

 If you’re looking to buy and sell property in North Wales, you need to include the costs of a solicitor or licensed conveyancer into your home mover’s budget.

 How much your conveyancing fees come to will vary depending on the firm you use, the size of your property, how complex the sale is and other factors.
-These include whether your conveyancer charges a fixed fee or a percentage of the sale.
-You may also pay more for using a solicitor rather than a licensed conveyancer – the latter is an expert in selling residential property and should have the expertise to manage your transaction unless there are major legal complexities.
+These include whether your conveyancer charges a fixed fee or a percentage of the sale, or using a solicitor rather than a licensed conveyancer – the latter is an expert in selling residential property and should have the expertise to manage your transaction unless there are major legal complexities.

 To give you a good idea of how much you are likely to pay in conveyancing fees for your Welsh property, we answer some of the top frequently asked questions on legal fees and charges.